gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-primer.md

 ### Official Rules

-This introduction has covered a birds-eye view of *Scrabble*, but for comprehensive rules, check out the [official rules](https://www.hasbro.com/common/instruct/Scrabble_(2003).pdf).
+This introduction has covered a birds-eye view of *Scrabble*, but for a comprehensive ruleset, check out the [official rules](https://www.hasbro.com/common/instruct/Scrabble_(2003).pdf).